Genesis 43 – Joseph Meets His Brothers a Second Time

 i.
 “It is known from Herodotus that Egyptians so abhorred things foreign, that priests, at least, ate and drank nothing that was imported, nor would they use utensils for eating that had been used by Greeks.”
 (Leupold)

 ii.
 Here, we see the wisdom of God.
-Before Genesis account ends, God brought the entire family of Jacob into Egypt, where they were isolated from the surrounding people for some 400 years.
+Before the Genesis account ends, God brought the entire family of Jacob into Egypt, where they were isolated from the surrounding people for some 400 years.
 In that time, they multiplied greatly, increasing to the millions.
 If God had allowed them to remain in Canaan, they would have simply assimilated into the corrupt and godless peoples of Canaan.

 iii.
 God not only had to take the family of Israel out of the corrupt environment of Canaan, but He had to put them among a racially separated people who would not often intermarry or mingle with them.
 God simply sent Joseph on ahead to make the arrangements.